MattDodsonEnglish/docs/readme.md

 There are two choices:

 - Keep your current theme and replace only the changed files from the new version.
 You can find the changed files on the theme page [**Changelog**](/changelogs/krabi)
-- Or, use the new version as a starting point and redo your theme changes and customizations
+- Use the new version as a starting point and redo your theme changes and customizations

 One way to reduce the need for redoing customizations is to use the [**Code Injection**](#code-injection) tool.
 This is very helpful for adding custom CSS and tracking code.
-It's always recommended to keep your custom CSS code with Code Injection.
+Keeping your custom CSS code with Code Injection is always recommended.

 ---